dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 ![augmentations](/images/2021/07/augmentations.jpg)

-From this reason it is hard to reason about the problem dimensionality in case of vision tasks.
+For this reason it is hard to reason about the problem dimensionality in case of vision tasks.

 ## Introducing the Energy function